Thomas Matthews (engineer): Biography

 Thomas Matthews was born in Penzance, Cornwall, where he was the son of the Borough Surveyor, John Matthews.
 From 1868 to 1871 he assisted his father in providing drinking water for Penzance and the sea and harbour defences.
-For the following two years he practised as an architect and surveyor in Penzance and in 1874, he entered the employment of the United Kingdom's lighthouse service, Trinity House, as an assistant engineer.
+For the following two years he practised as an architect and surveyor in Penzance.
+In 1874, he entered the employment of the United Kingdom's lighthouse service, Trinity House, as an assistant engineer.
 He succeeded Sir James Nicholas Douglass as Engineer-in-Chief when the latter retired in 1892.

 Matthews went on to design over a dozen lighthouses for Trinity House.
 He also worked on illumination systems, notably a lamp designed to burn oil vapour.
 Matthews' most significant achievement was the construction of Beachy Head Lighthouse.
 Completed in 1902, it was the last rock lighthouse built by Trinity House.
 The work took two years to finish; it involved building a coffer-dam and an aerial ropeway from the cliffs to transport materials.